debenol1/covercard/README.md

 ## Installation
 Copy the compiled binaries to the destination folder.
 First plug in the physical Card Terminal.
 Then start the CCID daemon by running the following command:

-   java -jar io.ccid.covercard-0.0.1-SNAPSHOT-jar-with-dependencies.jar
+	java -jar ccid.jar

-Optionally the daemon can be started with the -v parameter.
 The generated logs are stored in the relative subfolder log.
 ## Create CCID startup script
 Create a file under /DESTINATION_FOLDER/ccid by running the following command: